 The objective of the course is to give students in-depth financial analytical skills for project acquisitions and development, real estate financing, and portfolio management.
 Using case studies and lectures, the course focuses on advanced real estate topics for all major real estate product-types including apartments, office, retail, industrial, single-family, and land development.
 A major emphasis in the class is to build students’ financial modeling skills and their knowledge of advanced industry practices.
 Many cases will require students to apply a full range of acquisition, development, investment, disposition, financing, and management decisions at the property level.
 Key decision-making for all phases of the development process including site selection, design, financing, construction, leasing, operations, and sales are stressed throughout the first half of the course.
 Other strategic requirements for completing successful projects such as acquisition due diligence, debt and equity structuring, market cycle timing, and asset recovery in a distressed environment are covered during the other half.

-Paired Course: Although not mandatory, this course is meant to be taken in conjunction with GSD 5276 which is also 2 credits and meets at the same time as 5275.
+Paired Course: Although not mandatory, this course is meant to be taken in conjunction with GSD 5276, which takes place in the second half of the semester; it is also 2 credits and meets at the same time as 5275.
 GSD 5276 will build on many of the questions and concepts that 5275 postulates.